GoogleCloudPlatform/spanner-migration-tool/README.md

 from the source database, and supports both schema and data migration.
 For schema migration, HarbourBridge automatically builds a Spanner schema from the schema of the source database.
-This schema can be customized using the HarbourBridge schema assistant and new Spanner database is created using the Spanner schema built.
+This schema can be customized using the HarbourBridge schema assistant and a new Spanner database is created using the Spanner schema built.

 For more details on schema customization and use of the schema assistant, see [web/README](webv2/README.md).
 The rest of this README describes the command-line